manxjason/SlackHelper/README.md

 ### Send a plain text message
 ```
-SlackHelper helper = new SlackHelper(
+ISlackHelper helper = new SlackHelper(
         new Uri("your slack webhook uri"));

 HttpResponseMessage result = await helper.SendAsync("your message");